 - White chocolate block or bar for garnish-optional

-- Preheat oven to 350°F. Grease three 9-inch round baking pans and line bottoms with parchment paper, then grease and flour paper and set aside
+- To make the cake preheat oven to 350°F, grease three 9-inch round baking pans, line bottoms with parchment paper, grease and flour paper, set aside

-- First, in small bowl stir cocoa and boiling water until smooth, then set aside to cool.
+- First, stir cocoa and boiling water until smooth, set aside to cool.